 Once your program has ended, it’s important as a brand to reflect on what kind of impact it had on not only your target audiences but on your industry as a whole.
 You can measure this by looking at:

 - Share of Voice (SOV): A measure of how much of the market your brand owns compared to competitors.

 - Share of Influence (SOI): This determines the impact that the Influencer Program or Influencer Campaigns (exclusively) has on brand performance.

 - Brand Vitality Score (BVT): This metric measures the visibility, impact, and trust influencer content mentioning your brand earns.

 The above metrics can be difficult and time consuming to gather manually.
 Luckily, our agency uses a top-notch Influencer Relationship Management (IRM) tool, Traackr, that calculates it all instantly. #TraackrPartner

 You will still want to take a look at overall reach too.
 Your influencers may have thousands of followers, but how many users did your content actually reach vs. your internal reach goals?
 And how much did it cost to reach them?
 Comparing metrics such as Cost per Thousand views (CPM) vs. industry averages can answer that for you.

 Fun fact: did you know that micro-influencers have higher engagement rates than macro-influencers?
 On average, influencers with 3k – 5k followers generate 5% engagement rates while influencers with over 100k followers generate around 2% engagement rates.
 This is great news for brands on a budget!

-If your team is looking to take your influencer marketing program to the next level, we’d love to hear about it.
+If your team is looking to take your influencer marketing program to the next level, we’ve created this free guide to help you get started.
+We’d also love to hear about your program.
 Connect with us today.